senlin/so-clean-up-wp-seo/.github/ISSUE_TEMPLATE/bug-reports.md

 ## Expected behavior
 <!--
 If you're describing a bug, tell us what should happen.

-If you're suggesting a change/improvement, tell us how it should work.
 -->

 ## Current behavior
 <!--
 If you're describing a bug, tell us what happens instead of the expected behavior.

-If suggesting a change/improvement, explain the difference from current behavior.
 -->

 ## Possible solution